 Any pipework laid at a depth of less than 750 mm needs to be protected.
 This typically is done by installing trace heating, but the local water undertaker may consider insulation providing it is suitable for use.
-For further information please refer to the pipe insulation tool.

 It is not just cold weather which is a concern, hot weather can lead to warming of cold water.
 To literally avoid pouring money down the drain make sure any exposed pipework is insulated.